Natural Sciences (Biological and Physical)

 At Emmanuel we try to help all our students to benefit as much as possible from the flexibility of the Tripos (degree course) system in general, and the Natural Sciences Tripos in particular.

-Many people start off their Natural Sciences course expecting to specialise in a particular subject (say Physics) and find themselves attracted to some other course – possibly a closely-related one such as Materials Science, sometimes a more distant one such as Psychology or Genetics, or even a different Tripos altogether: Computer Science, perhaps, or (at Part II) Management Studies.
+Many people start off their Natural Sciences course expecting to specialise in a particular subject and find themselves attracted to some other course – possibly a closely-related one, sometimes a more distant one, or even a different Tripos altogether.
 We believe that students perform most successfully, and gain most satisfaction, by pursuing their interests wherever they may lead, rather than by sticking to a course that may have been chosen on the very limited information available at school.
+Please visit the University prospectus website for a list of options, the NST course website and those of the individual subjects to understand what is available to you.

 A gap year is acceptable, if you have a clear objective in mind for it.
 It can help to broaden your outlook on life, and for many people it proves to be very valuable, but it may carry the risk of losing touch with the academic way of life, and some people find when they finally get to university that they have lost the habit of studying and have forgotten some of their scientific knowledge.
 However, it rarely takes more than a term or so to get over this.